 Welcome to the top 3.39% of the currently active CSGO players.
 SMFC and GE account for 2.61% and 0.78% of all CSGO players, respectively, at writing.

 Players in these ranks compete in FACEIT or EASA and are considered professional esports athletes at this point or at least nearly there.

 How does CSGO ranking work?

 To be honest, no one knows how.
 Valve is very secretive about its ranking system, and rightfully so.
 If players figure out how the system works, they’ll be playing to rank up and not have fun.
 If a game isn’t fun, why bother playing?

 The best bet we have at an insight into the ranking system is from a Valve employee who goes by the Reddit username vitaliy_valve.
 The employee stated that CSGO uses a ranking system based on the Glicko-2 model on a Reddit thread.

 To know more about how CSGO ranking works, check out this article

 How to rank up in CSGO?

 We’re already covered this extensively in an article before, which you can check out here.
 However, to summarise, keep vying to get better than you are today — the more practice you put in, the better you get.
 That’s all you need to do.

 You can rank up even after losing a match, I have.
 Yes, your rank depends on many factors apart from your gameplay, but if you get your basics right, have good crosshair placement, know your nades and spray patterns, you’ll find yourself almost always lined up according to your skill level.

 Also, to be clear, there’s no way to rank up fast in CSGO.
 You’ll have to go through the grind, learn the game inside out and break a few keyboards (few, if you’re lucky).

 Apart from ranks, there are also levels in CSGO.
 Now while they don’t tell how skilled you are at the game, they do give a reasonable estimate of the time you’ve spent playing.

-To know more about CSGO ranks and medals, check out this article.
+To learn more about CCSGO ranks and medals, check out this article.